rakelley/jhframe/README.md

 Add `"rakelley/jhframe": "^1.0.0"` to the `require` section of your project's `composer.json`

-For usage, please see the documentation and example application
+For usage, please see the docs markdown files and run phpdoc against `/src`.

 ## Testing